m22jung/Fotag/readme.txt

 - If image is not found at the "path" x box is shown on image thumbnail
 - Enlarged image is resizable by resizing the frame
 - Enlarged image can be closed by Escape key
+- Automatically saves current state when exits and loads the state when program is reopened
 - If saved file is corrupted, warning message is shown then exits